← home

 Many of these tools aren’t included in default OS installations.
 You can install them from the command line using your system’s package manager.
 It’s apt on Ubuntu, brew on macOS, and pkg on FreeBSD.

-On Linux distributions, many essential software tools for file manipulation, such as ls, rm, cat, and mkdir, are from the GNU core utilities project.
+On Linux distributions, many software tools for basic file manipulation are from the GNU core utilities project.
 On flavors of BSD they are maintained and distributed as part of the base system.
-This means that these tools have different behaviors on the different systems.
+This means that these tools can have slightly different behaviors across systems.

 touch